imlk0/dn42-stuffs/README.md

 # 📜dn42-stuffs

 This project documents an effort to deploy dn42 Route Server (and some related services) in docker containers.
 The purpose is to avoid duplicate configurations by describing all service in the `docker-compose.yml`.
+You can also call it **Infrastructure as Code (IaC)**.
 Should be suitable for those who want to get in touch with dn42 quickly and those who want to add Route Server.

 # Services